-Miklos Pinther was the Chief Cartographer at the United Nations when I met him through a mutual friend.
+Miklos Pinther was the Chief Cartographer at the United Nations when I first met him.
 Miklos joined us on our walk into the Kangshung Face on Everest and was instrumental in providing the advance knowledge and route finding that led to our new route on the Face.

 Visiting Miklos’s map room at the United Nations, with country boundaries defining nation-states, with a library of maps stretching across time and with access to the latest technology was always an adventure in itself, with new peaks, routes and hidden corners of the world to be discovered.

 Miklos created vertical schematics of our Kangshung Face route, helping us to see the gradient, the couloirs and the rocky pillars in relief long before we arrived.
 And then when I set out for the 7 Summits, he created this relief of the 7 summits as a cross section.
 And for those who know the peaks well, they will see the profiles are true to form, with Everest, and Lhotse to its left standing out as viewed from the East.